Linus4/eldritchinstinct/eldritch-instinct-srd.md

 Brace yourself for a blend of cosmic horror and adrenaline-pumping action in which _you_ do the investigating, not your character.
 Hunt down forbidden knowledge in your quest to foil the sinister Mythos agenda.

 The Cthulhu Mythos is a collection of stories, including "The Dunwich Horror" and "The Shadow Over Innsmouth," originally conceived by H.P.
-Lovecraft circa the 1920s.
+Lovecraft in the 1920s.
 Since then, many authors, directors, artists and scenario designers have contributed to the Mythos.

 Download the PDF from [here](https://drive.google.com/file/d/1LwJnYOLhiDtaLIK4KTcaRg-FhSVIx8Dj/view?usp=sharing).